-(by Mera Hakamada, Seven Seas, $11.99)
+(by Mera Hakamada, Seven Seas, $11.99)FROM THE BACK COVER:

 "Each girl at the Tsubakigaoka Girls' Dorm is paired with a roommate.
 Tsumugi with Beniko, Ai with Fuuko.
 Yet the girls each have their own crushes on each other, and it's making it impossible for them to stay 'just friends.'
 But can one girl really love

 romance that deals with the perennial question 'who's going to hook up with who' with a twist."EVIDENCE FOR:

 lays it on super sweet, with fleeting vignettes of schoolgirl life that are clearly more idealized than the real thing.
 But that's okay, because as a feel-good charmer, it's second to none—Ai and Fuuko's "how they met" chapter and Tsumugi's first (unexpected) kiss with Beniko are just two of the many "aww"-inducing moments in the story.
 If the average high school melodrama feels like too much, and nuanced emotions are more your style, then this is the perfect series to get into.
 The most fun comes from trying to read the characters' unspoken feelings, guessing at the real intent behind their words.
 A clean, simple art style guarantees easy reading, so that story and emotion come straight to the surface, and the varied character designs help to keep the cast memorable.
 By the end of the volume, there are at least 5 or 6 girls actively involved in the story, and that's going to be one hell of a love polygon when it's all said and done.EVIDENCE AGAINST:

 What happens when a slice-of-life cuts its slices too thin?
 The short chapters prevent this series from developing into more serious business; a storyline will have barely begun when—whoops!—suddenly the focus shifts to another character and another situation.
 It would be okay if the chapters followed any sort of chronological order, but they seem more like snapshots in time, jumping to various stages in the characters' relationships.
 Sometimes their story paths cross, mostly when everyone gets together to hang out, but aside from that it's basically a series of (to use a fanfiction term) drabbles.
 Another side effect of this is that the characters themselves don't develop much beyond their basic personality types: oh, you've got the klutz, the neat freak, the beauty, and so on, but they don't grow emotionally beyond that.
 It'd be a shame if this romance turns out to only be skin deep.FINAL VERDICT:

 Watching these girls blush over each other is absolutely adorable, but if the story doesn't start coming together, it'll be stuck at B-

-(by Yuki Urushibara, Del Rey, $12.95)
+(by Yuki Urushibara, Del Rey, $12.95)FROM THE BACK COVER:

 .
 Though his laconic smile and soft-spoken manner don't seem imposing, he represents the human world's greatest defense.
 When a fellow mushishi disappears, Ginko must search for him on a mushi-infested mountain, putting his own life on the line!"EVIDENCE FOR:

 Nothing beats Mushishi when it comes to generating a pure sense of wonder and discovery.
 This volume continues to build on the strengths of the first, and you don't have to go very far in the first chapter for that first "Wow" moment—a two-page spread of Ginko summoning up a whole forest of mushi.
 There's plenty more where that came from, as the artwork continues to grow in virtuosity and confidence.
 With densely sketched lines and varied textures, the landscape of rural Japan becomes a character unto itself—whether it be the rain-drenched greenery of the rainbow chapter or the rocky outcroppings of the "god of life" chapter.
 But the real heart of the series lies in the characters that Ginko meets.
 A young girl who lives an entire lifetime each day; a storyteller whose writings on mushi have become actual mushi; a mother who can't let go of her sons ... stories like these succeed not only because of their emotional pull, but also because of the stunning ideas that link the mushi to these people.
 Studying wildlife can be something of a specialized pursuit, but studying fantastic and mysterious wildlife—well, that's enough to grab any reader out there.EVIDENCE AGAINST:

 Mushishi is loaded with beautiful, beautiful stories ... none of which connect to each other.
 This lack of continuity is the series' most gaping (if only) flaw.
 Ginko is the one recurring character, and all he does is show up for each chapter, explain what kind of mushi is at work, and then resolve the situation as needed.
 We never learn anything more of his back story, and we certainly don't see his character develop—in terms of functionality, he's about as much use as the Twilight Zone narrator.
 Sometimes even the individual stories slip up—the first one in this volume, "The Mountain Sleeps," fudges over the biology of the local mushi and makes up some mumbo-jumbo about the "master of the mountain."
 Sounds more like a woolly folk tale than a logically precise mushi tale.
 (And by the way, who wrote the copy for the back cover?
 This isn't Evil Monster Invasion From Beyond, for goodness sakes.)FINAL VERDICT:

-With solid stories and breathtaking art, these unique biological fables are worth at least an A-.
+With solid stories and breathtaking art, these unique biological fables are worth at least an A-

 SUGAR SUGAR RUNE

-(by Moyoco Anno, Del Rey, $10.95)
+(by Moyoco Anno, Del Rey, $10.95)FROM THE BACK COVER:

 "Outgoing Chocolat and shy Vanilla were best friends before they came to the Human World.
 But the competition to see who will be the next Queen of the Magical World has ended their friendship.
 Worse, Vanilla has embraced the Dark Magic of the Ogres and is now an enemy of all witches.